P7XCKD/NF/Notes Factory/Semister 5/CLD/qb/pt 1 to do solved.md

 - [x]   Q.1)
 ### Define the term virtualization.
 Enlist and describe any 4 advantages of virtualization in brief.   **4M**
-**Virtualization:**  is the ability of a computer program  (which can be combination of software and hardwar) to emulate an executing environment separate from the one that hosts such programs.
+**Virtualization:**  is the ability of a computer program  (which can be combination of software and hardware) to emulate an executing environment separate from the one that hosts such programs.
 _Example:_ We can run Linux OS in Windows OS itself through a virtual Machines

 **Advantages of Virtualization:**